 Hale was soon well-acquainted with many literary figures of the day including Ralph Waldo Emerson and Oliver Wendell Holmes.
 Not quite satisfied with fiction and turning to a more didactic approach, he expressed his social conscience through his journalistic skills in writing tracts on various issues as anti-slavery and public education reform.
 He was ordained in 1846 and became a minister for the Congregationalist Church of the Unity in Worcester, Massachusetts (until 1856).

-In 1852 Hale married the niece of Harriet Beecher Stowe, Emily Baldwin Perkins, with whom he'd have eight children.
-The Hale's moved to Boston in 1856, where Hale served as pastor with the South Congregational Church (until 1899).
+In 1852 Hale married the niece of Harriet Beecher Stowe, Emily Baldwin Perkins (1829-1914), with whom he had eight children.
+The Hales moved to Boston in 1856, where Hale served as pastor with the South Congregational Church (until 1899).
 Meanwhile, he was still producing articles for such esteemed publications as Atlantic Monthly.
 His first notable story was "My Double and How He Undid Me" (1859), full of autobiographical detail and humorous anecdote.
 However "The Man without a Country" (1863) published in the Atlantic was taken seriously; it was written to garner influence on the Ohio electorate to rally support for the Union, and became a revered patriotic work.
 Philip Nolan became one of America's best-known traitors, and Hale much respected for his outspoken views on religious and racial tolerance.